DaedalicEntertainment/qt-coding-conventions/README.md

 ## 6. Enums & Constants

 6.1.
-When defining constants, prefer enums over `static const int` or defines.
+When defining constants, prefer enums over `static const` variables over defines.

 6.2. _Other constant names, such as for QString constants, are ALL_CAPS with underscores between words._